‘Strange Case of Dr Jekyll and Mr Hyde’ by Robert Louis Stevenson

 the man trampled calmly over the child’s body and left her screaming on the ground.
 It sounds nothing to hear, but it was hellish to see.
 It wasn’t like a man; it was like some damned Juggernaut.

-Language: The event is made more frightening by Stevenson’s language use.
-The viciousness is brought out by the contast of ‘man’ and ‘child’; the further contrast of the two similes ‘it wasn’t like a man’ with ‘like a the Juggernaut’ draws out the the horror because apparently people became sacrificial victims by allowing themselves crushed under the merciless wheels of Juggernauts.
+Language: The event is made particularly frightening by Stevenson’s use of language.
+The viciousness is brought out by the contast of ‘man’ and ‘child’; the two similes ‘it wasn’t like a man’ and ‘like a the Juggernaut (wagon)’ draw out the the horror because in times past some Hindus would sacrifice themselves by being crushed under the merciless wheels.
 The callous action which is damned by God, and described as ‘hellish’, is made incomprehensible by the adverb ‘calmly’ despite the terrifying sound of ‘screaming’.

 Context: Can one say that Stevenson knew his readership well enough to change sexual assault to ‘trampling’?
 All we know is that he rewrote the novel after the first draft was destroyed and that many readers infer sexual violence and sadism.